bosley/sxs/README.md

 ### VSCode Configuration

-For VSCode users, create `.vscode/c_cpp_properties.json` with the following configuration to support IntelliSense for both `apps/` and `libs/` directories:
+For VSCode users, create `.vscode/c_cpp_properties.json` with the following configuration to support IntelliSense:

 ```json
 {